daimoc/jitsi-meet-rest-turn-credentials/README.md

  * Open chrome://webrtc-internals/
  * 2 browsers in a test conference for example https://HOST/testturn
  * You should see the STUN/TURNS credential in the iceServers parameters of your Peerconnections.
+ * Force relay mode in jitsi-meet configuration by adding #config.p2p.iceTransportPolicy="relay" in your jitsi conference link or by setting the p2p.iceTransportPolicy option to realy in your /etc/jitsi/meet/$HOSTNAME-config.js file.